Frequently Asked Questions

 for the requirements in New York?

 There is no reciprocity for a professional license.
 An applicant must meet the requirements for graduate education, including specific course work and internship, supervised experience and examination, as established in the Education Law and Commissioner’s Regulations.
-The Department may endorse an applicant who is licensed in another jurisdiction in the same profession; who satisfies our requirements for education, experience and examination; has not been disciplined in another jurisdiction; is of good moral character as determined by the Department, and has at least two years of full-time (1,750 hours per year) post-license practice of the profession, acceptable to the Department.
+The Department may endorse the license of an applicant who is licensed in another jurisdiction in the same profession who meets the requirements for endorsement, as set out in the Commissioner’s Regulations for that profession.
+The requirements include licensure under comparable standards, including graduate education and experience; evidence of at least 5 years of licensed practice in the profession in the 10 years prior to application in New York; passing the same examination required for licensure in New York; verification from each jurisdiction in which the applicant is licensed, including verification he/she has not been disciplined in that jurisdiction; and good moral character as determined by the Department.

 - I applied for licensure without examination and did